 The entire reason you want the money is to feel supported by it.
 So allow yourself to be supported.
 Whether it buying a bottle of wine or buying yourself a first-class plane ticket, enjoy where you are and the success you’ve had.

 Because if not, you hustle and hustle and you finally reach the goal and feel nothing.
 You have to train yourself for the big stuff to feel like the holy crap stuff it is.

 There is always more money to be made.

 But you have to draw a line between celebrating a win and overspending.
 Support yourself, but don’t run yourself dry.

-New Mindset: “I celebrate every win, every new income break, because if I don’t celebrate me, who will?
+New Money Mindset Affirmation: “I celebrate every win, every new income break, because if I don’t celebrate me, who will?

 5. You’re Undercharging